 The five pairs taking part this series include: married couple Jen and Rob, early 20s brother/sister duo Dom and Lizzie, couple of three years Shuntelle and Michael, 50-something mum Jo with her 19-year-old son Sam, and finally, recently reunited uncle/nephew team Emon and Jamiul.

-You can watch the second season of Race Across The World at 8pm on Sundays, on BBC Two.
-It’ll also be repeated on Tuesdays at 7pm.
-Alternatively, you can catch up on BBC iPlayer whenever you like, after the initial broadcast on Sundays.
+The second season of Race Across The World aired at 8pm on Sundays, on BBC Two.
+It was also repeated on Tuesdays at 7pm.

 Each team will be travelling from Mexico City to Ushuaia (Latin America top to bottom, basically) via their own chose route, though they all have to land at a few of the same checkpoints.

 We don’t yet know the minute details of each route, but we do know the first few stopping points along the way.
 Let's take a look...